-An additional 185,000 rights with a fair value of \$126,964 (\$0.69 per performance right) were granted as performance rights to Malte Westerhoff in relation to the 2013-14 financial performance with a grant date of 27 March 2014.
-The performance rights have a 4 year vesting period from grant date and are automatically exercised upon completion of the vesting period.
+During the reporting period, 84,313 rights with a fair value of \$166,940 (\$1.98 per performance right) were granted as performance rights to Malte Westerhoff with a grant date of 22 September 2015.
+The performance rights have a 4 year vesting period from grant date and are automatically exercised upon achievement of the vesting conditions.

-At reporting date 33,750 rights with a fair value of \$27,981 (\$0.83 per performance right) were granted as performance rights to Danny Tauber with a grant date of 27 October 2014.
-The performance rights have a 4 year vesting period from grant date and are automatically exercised upon completion of the vesting period.
+During the reporting period, 45,750 rights with a fair value of \$90,585 (\$1.98 per performance right) were granted as performance rights to Danny Tauber with a grant date of 22 September 2015.
+The performance rights have a 4 year vesting period from grant date and are automatically exercised upon achievement of the vesting conditions.

-An additional 107,250 rights with a fair value of \$73,605 (\$0.69 per performance right) were granted as performance rights to Danny Tauber in relation to the 2013-14 financial performance with a grant date of 27 March 2014.
-The performance rights have a 4 year vesting period from grant date and are automatically exercised upon completion of the vesting period.
+During the reporting period, 39,781 rights with a fair value of \$78,766 (\$1.98 per performance right) were granted as performance rights to Brad Levin with a grant date of 22 September 2015.
+The performance rights have a 4 year vesting period from grant date and are automatically exercised upon achievement of the vesting conditions.

-At reporting date 20,625 rights with a fair value of \$17,099 (\$0.83 per performance right) were granted as performance rights to Brad Levin with a grant date of 27 October 2014.
-The performance rights have a 4 year vesting period from grant date and are automatically exercised upon completion of the vesting period.
+During the reporting period, 21,563 rights with a fair value of \$42,694 (\$1.98 per performance right) were granted as performance rights to Sean Lambright with a grant date of 22 September 2015.
+The performance rights have a 4 year vesting period from grant date and are automatically exercised upon achievement of the vesting conditions.

-An additional 61,250 rights with a fair value of \$42,035 (\$0.69 per performance right) were granted as performance rights to Brad Levin in relation to the 2013-14 financial performance with a grant date of 27 March 2014.
-The performance rights have a 4 year vesting period from grant date and are automatically exercised upon completion of the vesting period.
+An additional 50,000 rights with a fair value of \$44,500 (\$0.89 per performance right) were granted as performance rights to Sean Lambright in relation to STI commission due for the 2014-15 financial year with a grant date 25 August 2015.
+The performance rights have a 12 month vesting period from grant date and are automatically exercised upon achievement of the vesting conditions.